agifm-team/AGI-Client/README.md

 # Pixxels

-A Cinny fork Matrix client focusing primarily on building AI communities with a simple, elegant and secure interface.
+Build and join AI communities with a simple, elegant and secure interface.
 The main goal is to build an Ai native collaboration platform that is easy to use and has a pro tools for ai assisted productivity and fun.

 ## Getting started
 Web app is available at https://pixx.co and gets updated on each new release.